Julylle/Deep-Learning-KERAS/README.md

 ## 1. Artificial Neural Networks
 - **Forward Propagation**:  I built a neural network from scratch and code how it performs predictions using forward propagation.

+## 2. Models with Keras
+- **Regression Model**: Making Regression Neural Model using Keras and predicing data